Samudra Manthana: Legend

 Indra, the King of Svarga, was riding on his divine elephant when he came across the sage Durvasa, who offered him a special garland given to him by an apsara.
-The deity accepted the garland and placed it on the trunk (sometime the tusks or the head of the elephant in some scriptures) of Airavata (his mount) as a testament to his humility.
+The deity accepted the garland and placed it on the trunk (sometimes the tusks or the head of the elephant in some scriptures) of Airavata (his mount) as a testament to his humility.
 The flowers had a strong scent that attracted some bees.
 Annoyed by the bees, the elephant threw the garland on the ground.
 This enraged the sage, as the garland was a dwelling of Sri (fortune) and was to be treated as a prasada or a religious offering.
+The goddess Lakshmi vanished into the oceans.
 Durvasa cursed Indra and all the devas to be bereft of all strength, energy, and fortune.

-In the battles following the incident, the devas were defeated and the asuras, led by Bali, gained control over the three worlds.
+In the battles following the incident, the devas were defeated, and the asuras, led by Bali, gained control over the three worlds.
 The devas sought Vishnu's wisdom, who advised them to treat with the asuras in a diplomatic manner.
 The devas formed an alliance with the asuras to jointly churn the ocean for the nectar of immortality, and to share it among themselves.
 However, Vishnu assured the devas that he would arrange for them alone to obtain the nectar.